wwoj/airKiosk/README.md

 * [Inspiration](#inspiration)
 * [Contact](#contact)
 ## General info
 The purpose of this project was to create the home page of the online store to replace the old website.
 The appearance of the page was created according to the provided pattern.
-To make the website many different programming solutions were used to create the website.
+To create and style the website many different programming solutions were used.

 ## Technologies
 Project is created with: